IVC Filter Overview - How Blood Clot Filters Work

 Inferior vena cava filters are small, cage-like metal devices that catch blood clots within the patient’s bloodstream.
 This helps reduce pulmonary embolism and stroke risks.
 A doctor surgically implants the IVC filter into a patient’s inferior vena cava, which carries blood to the heart and lungs.
 These blood clots then dissolve instead of traveling to the lungs (pulmonary embolism) or legs (deep vein thrombosis).
 Research shows that one American dies every five minutes from either a blood clot or deep vein thrombosis.
-Many of the 100-180,000 blood clot-related deaths can be prevented either by IVC filters or blood thinners.
+IVC filters or prescription anticoagulants could potentially prevent those 100-180,000 blood clot-related deaths.
 So what makes a doctor choose one treatment method over another?
 Find out in our IVC filter overview below.

 IVC Filter Overview: IVC Filters vs. Anticoagulants

 Surgeons usually recommend IVC filters instead of prescription anticoagulants for patients who:

 - Have already had at least one pulmonary embolism (PE)

 - Are at risk of having another PE, such as after a hip surgery